-This is your chance to splurge on a gourmet meal in such top-rated locally owned restaurants as Blue Smoke, CraftBar, David Burke Kitchen and the classic and timeless Il Mulino, which participated in NYC Restaurant Week in 2016.
+This is your chance to splurge on a gourmet meal in such top-rated locally owned restaurants as the 21 Club, Smith & Wolensky, Boulud Sud, and David Burke Kitchen.

 Of course, as always, beverages, taxes and tip are additional.